openresty/openresty-systemtap-toolkit/README.markdown

 In fact, this script is general enough and can be used to sample user processes other than Nginx.

+The overhead exposed on the target process is usually small.
+For example, the throughput (req/sec) limit of an nginx worker process doing simplest "hello world" requests drops by only 11% (only when this tool is running), as measured by `ab -k -c2 -n100000` when using Linux kernel 3.6.10 and systemtap 2.5.
+The impact on full-fledged production processes is usually smaller than even that, for instance, only 6% drop in the throughput limit is observed in a production-level Lua CDN application.

 [Back to TOC](#table-of-contents)

 ngx-sample-lua-bt